Acts 23

 Acts 23 is the twenty-third chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-It records the period of Paul's imprisonment in Jerusalem then in Caesarea.
-The book containing this chapter is anonymous but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+It records the period of Paul's imprisonment in Jerusalem and then in Caesarea.
+The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.

 Text

-The original text was written in Koine Greek and is divided into 35 verses.
+The original text was written in Koine Greek.
+This chapter is divided into 35 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: